TerribleBrad/Wind-of-Kine/README.md

 Streamlined Skyrim doesn't come with an ENB, but you can add one.
 I tested out Glazed ENB: https://www.nexusmods.com/skyrimspecialedition/mods/53316?tab=description and got around 30-40 fps outdoors.
 Obviously the game is going to look a lot better with an ENB, but you will sacrifice performance(unless you've got a beefy computer).

-How to install them?
-Simple, in the **installation folder** there will be a folder named **ENBs**, in there the three ENBs are located.
-Simply **copy the contents of the folder named after the preset you want to use to the Skyrim Special Edition folder**, same way as the "Copy Game Folder Files" step.

 ## Updating

 If this Modlist receives an update, please check the Changelog before doing anything.
 Always backup your saves or start a new game after updating.